Chan Siu Ki: Pegasus

 Frustrated by a lack of playing time under Antonic, Chan handed in a transfer request in early January 2017.
-His request was granted and on 27 January, Chan was sold for $200,000 HK to Pegasus with the player singing a two and a half-year contract with the club.
+His request was granted and on 27 January, Chan was sold for $200,000 HK to Pegasus with the player signing a two-and-a-half-year contract with the club.

 On 8 April 2018, Chan scored a crucial goal off a free kick to lead Pegasus to a 2–1 win over Eastern in the quarterfinals of the 2017–18 Hong Kong FA Cup.

 On 6 June 2020, Chan announced he would retire from professional football and transition to a career in managing karaoke bars.

 Chan contributed 4 goals in 17 matches in his last season as a professional, including 3 goals in the Sapling Cup and 1 goal in the HKPL.

 International career

 Chan has represented Hong Kong at both senior and under-23 international levels.
-He scored 9 goals in 15 games for the U-23 side and 40 goals in 70 games for the senior side.
+He scored 9 goals in 15 games for the U-23 side and 37 goals in 67 games for the senior side.

 Chan was urgently recalled by the Hong Kong U-23 team from Tottenham Hotspur for the final of 2009 East Asian Games on 12 December 2009.
 He arrived just before the match and was called into play at half-time.
 Two minutes after half-time, he equalised for Hong Kong.
 He also scored a penalty in the penalty shootout a.e.t, helping Hong Kong to their first international football tournament title.
-On winning the gold medal, he exclaimed to the assembled media: "We are gold medalists too!" (我哋都係金牌運動員！) The line has since been associated with him.
-Due to ligament injury to his left knee, Chan was replaced by Kitchee captain Lo Kwan Yee for the 2010 Asian Games.
+On winning the gold medal, he exclaimed to the assembled media: "We are gold medalists too!" (我哋都係金牌運動員) The line has since been associated with him.
+Due to a ligament injury to his left knee, Chan was replaced by Kitchee captain Lo Kwan Yee for the 2010 Asian Games.

 In the second round of the preliminary competition of the 2010 East Asian Football Championship held in Kaohsiung in August 2009, he missed a penalty against North Korea but scored 4 goals against Guam.
 In a 2010 FIFA World Cup qualifying match, he scored a hat trick in a game against Timor-Leste, which Hong Kong went on to win 8–1.
 On 3 June 2011, Chan scored a goal against Malaysia in a friendly, adding his goal tally to 27 and helping him surpass Au Wai Lun to become Hong Kong's all-time top scorer.
 On 4 October, he scored the first goal in Hong Kong's 6–0 win over Chinese Taipei in the 2011 Long Teng Cup.
-Hong Kong thus successfully defended the trophy. he also won the Most Valuable Player award.
+Hong Kong thus successfully defended the trophy.
+He also won the Most Valuable Player award.
 On 29 February 2012, in Hong Kong's first match under new coach Ernie Merrick, Chan scored a hat-trick against Chinese Taipei as Hong Kong won the match 5–1.

+Having 67 international caps and 37 international goals in total, Chan is one of the most capped players and also the all-time top scorer in the Hong Kong national football team.